ExpressGateway/express-gateway.io/docs/policies/index.md

 - parameters

 A policy can have one or many conditions and action pairs.
 A condition and an action can each have their own set of unique parameters that make the pair unique.

+Policies can be highly customized with using JavaScript objects and functions exposed by Express Gateway.
+JavaScript objects and functions can be specified within conditions, action and parameters to dynamically execute logic.

+See the [Policy Customization Reference][policy-customization] for how to specify logic within conditions, actions and policies such as the [Expression policy][expression-policy].

+[policy-customization]: {{ site.baseurl }}{% link docs/policies/customization/index.md %}
+[expression-policy]: {{ site.baseurl }}{% link docs/policies/expression.md %}